-- Practical demonstrations (simulation is permitted for this unit).
-The following assessment criteria must be assessed by practical demonstration: 2.1, 2.2, 2.3, 3.2, 3.4, 4.2 and 5.2. - Internally set and marked oral/written Q&A for theory assessment. - Learners should demonstrate the hand movement and show where hands should be placed on a manikin or person.
+- Practical demonstrations (simulation is permitted for both units) - For the Emergency First Aid In the Workplace unit the following assessment criteria must be assessed by practical demonstration: 2.1, 2.2, 2.3, 3.2, 3.4, 4.2\ and 5.2. - For the Recognition and Management of Illness and injury in the Workplace unit the following assessment criteria must be assessed by practical demonstration: 1.2, 2.3, 3.3, 8.3 (using a manikin) - Internally set and marked oral/written Q&A for theory assessment+. - \ Learners should demonstrate the hand movement and show where hands should be placed on a manikin or person.
 Learners must not demonstrate the manoeuvre on a manikin or person.